jamsocket/plane/docs/docs/concepts.md

 ## Session Backends

-Spawner is an orchestrator for **session backends**.
+Plane is an orchestrator for **session backends**.
 You can think of session backends as ephemeral processes (specifically, instances of a Docker container).

 The term “backend” refers to the fact that you can connect to these containers from a frontend, i.e.